-You could take your pet to a professional groomer, or you can delight in the warmth and care of giving your Cocker the tender loving grooming it needs at home.
-The basic grooming can be learned and can be done with minimal equipment.
+You could take your pet to a professional groomer, or you could delight in the warmth and care of giving your Cocker the tender loving grooming he needs at home.
+Their basic grooming can be learned and can be done with minimal equipment.

 Here is how to groom a Cocker Spaniel at home, from his furry coat and choppers, down to his paws: